alteryx/AlteryxRhelper/README.md

   <img src= "assets/alteryxrhelper.gif" width='60%'></img>
 </div>

-## Quick Start

-Let us start by installing the package, scaffolding a sample workflow, making edits to the R code in RStudio, and updating the underlying workflow, all without leaving the confines of your favorite IDE.

-You can install the `AlteryxRhelper` package from github.
+You can install the package from github.

 ```r
 devtools::install_github("AlteryxLabs/AlteryxRhelper")
 ```

-We can scaffold an Alteryx workflow using the `scaffoldWorkflow` function.
+## Quick Start

+Let us start by scaffolding a sample workflow, extracting the embedded R code, editing it in an IDE, and updating the workflow, all without leaving the confines of your favorite IDE.

 ```r
 library(AlteryxRhelper)